 The camera also does an excellent job of preserving highlights in seemingly blown-out areas.
 I was less impressed with recovering clipped shadow detail, in part because it inevitably introduces a lot of color noise, significantly more so than with the D800.

-The video quality is very good as well, though here I admit I'm still partial to the warmer tonality delivered by the 5DM3 and D800 and the sharper, less noisy low-light video of Canon.
+The video quality is very good as well, though here I admit I'm still partial to the warmer tonality delivered by the Canon 5D Mark III and Nikon D800 and the sharper, less noisy low-light video of 5D Mark III.

 Most of the time, the A99V feels responsive and fluid to shoot with.
 Yes, there's the occasional bout of reluctant autofocus lock and battery death -- for decent battery life you really need the multibattery grip, though that kind of defeats the purpose of making the camera lighter -- and the menus take just a hair longer to come up than I'd like while the camera's processing images.
 But overall I was happy with the camera's speed.

 The camera excels at continuous shooting.
-Sony seems to have rated it pretty conservatively; as long as you stay below the buffer threshold, 20 JPEG shots or 17 raw shots, it can maintain a clip of roughly 6.2fps (at least with a 95MBps SD card).
+Sony seems to have rated it pretty conservatively; as long as you stay below the buffer threshold, 20 JPEG shots or 17 raw shots, it can maintain a clip of roughly 6.2 frames per second (at least with a 95MBps SD card).
 Once you've exceeded the buffer, it slows considerably and erratically, below 3fps.
 In practice, shooting raw+JPEG, the buffer was less than 10 shots but overall adequate for small bursts.

 I'm not sure if I've complained about this elsewhere, but every time you stick a card in, Sony cameras check it for an "Image Database" (a Sony-compatible file-system structure).
 But if it doesn't find the database, it pops up a message asking if you want to create one.
 Now, I don't know about you, but every time I stick a card in the first thing I do is format it and Sony's, um, helpfulness gets between me and the format operation, requiring an extra few button presses before I can start working.
 So no, Sony, I never want to create an image database.
 Get out of my way!
 I can sort of understand this on point-and-shoots where people might not realize the need to format, or if they never remove the cards, but on a pro camera it's intrusive and unnecessary.